 Coolness / Aesthetics

 Garmin Edges look alright in a standard sort of way.
-By now definition could they be called cool, although SOME of the newer screens on the 830/530 are an improvement.
+By no definition could they be called cool, although SOME of the newer screens on the 830/530/1030+ are an improvement.

 LIVE/Onboard Routing Intelligence

-I’m not convinced that live, onboard routing intelligence on a bike computer is that big a factor when BUYING a bike computer and even if it is then how would a Garmin competitor propose to beat Garmin’s popularity routing?
+I’m not convinced that live, onboard routing intelligence on a bike computer is that big a factor when BUYING a bike computer and, even if it is, how would a Garmin competitor propose to beat Garmin’s popularity routing?
 For routing to be ‘intelligent’ I would say it needs to find the ‘best’ way from A to B, taking into account your many and varied routing preferences such as ‘over gravel’.

 I’ve talked to several people involved with developing bike computer routing algorithms, they all talk a good talk but their products ALWAYS fail on a few local tests that I have where EVERYONE cycles on bits of a path that they shouldn’t.
 The routing suggestions that rely on bike path and roads ALWAYS FAIL to route ‘properly’.
 Whereas Garmin’s popularity routing ALWAYS gets it right and seems to account for cyclists riding where they strictly ought not to be riding.
 That might not be true everywhere in the world…just most of it.

-Other than Apple Maps, Google Maps, Strava (and similar bike services) I can’t see ANY small company out-routing Garmin’s popularity routing.
-Simply because any routing decisions they came up with would be based on their data which would necessarily be low popularity as they won’t have that many users.
+Other than Apple Maps, Google Maps, RwGPS, Strava (and similar bike services) I can’t see ANY small company out-routing Garmin’s popularity routing.
+Simply because any routing decisions they came up with would be based on their data which would necessarily be low popularity, unlike Garmin they do not have that many users.

 Map Quality / Type